ibm-cloud-docs/account/faqs-account.md

 {: #forgot-password}
 {: faq}

-If you don't remember your password for your IBMid and can't log in to {{site.data.keyword.Bluemix_notm}}, you can reset your password using our [automated system](https://www.ibm.com/account/reg/us-en/reset-password){: external}.
+If you don't remember your password for your IBMid and can't log in to {{site.data.keyword.Bluemix_notm}}, you can reset your password by using our [automated system](https://www.ibm.com/account/reg/us-en/reset-password){: external}.

 ## Can I remove my personal data from {{site.data.keyword.Bluemix_notm}}?
 {: #remove-pi}